LukeCarrier/packer-windows/README.md

 [TechNet](https://technet.microsoft.com/en-GB/library/hh825494.aspx) for
 detailed installation instructions.

-Be sure to check that WSIM hasn't made a mess of the XML file -- just fire up a text editor and check the line endings and indentation and remove any installation source information before checking in changes.
+Be sure to check that WSIM hasn't made a mess of the XML file -- just open your preferred editor and check the line endings and indentation and remove any installation source information before checking in changes.
 It particularly enjoys obscuring cleartext passwords, which is unhelpful in an open source environment.